kevokt/pi-website-chatbot-gundar/README.md

 ~~website-chatbot-gundar.fly.dev~~ Unhosted

 How to run the web app:
-1. Git clone / download this respitory
+1. Git clone / download this repository
 2. On CLI / terminal (make sure node & NPM is installed) type "npm install"
 3. On CLI / terminal type "node index.js"